 The forces generating this curve are the equal and opposite axial reaction forces ('F' Fig 2) in the metals generated by their stresses (one compressive and the other tensile) due to their differing rates of expansion, which in turn generates a moment couple causing it to bend.
 The bend radius will only be smooth and consistent if the bonding between the two metals is equally strong throughout the joint.

-A heat-shrink ring can be used where it is needed for protection from problems such as corrosion, wear or impact but may need regular replacement.
-This ring can be removed either by machining it off again or re-heating it.
+A heat-shrink ring or sleeve can be used where it is needed for protection from problems such as corrosion, wear or impact but may need regular replacement.
+This ring (or sleeve) can be removed either by machining it off again or re-heating it.
 Re-heating it for removal will only work, of course, if the core can be prevented from reaching the same temperature.

 Should you wish to use the ring to drive another component (such as a gear or spline) it would be advantageous to machine keyways in the mating surfaces.